Harriet Tyrwhitt, 12th Baroness Berners: Personal life

-In a autobiography, a descendant referred to her appearance as "not unlike Holbein's portrait of Bloody Mary with just a touch of Charley's Aunt."
+In an autobiography, a descendant referred to her appearance as "not unlike Holbein's portrait of Bloody Mary with just a touch of Charley's Aunt."

 Lady Berners died at Ashwellthorpe, Norwich on 18 August 1917.
 As her eldest son predeceased her, the barony passed to her second son, Sir Raymond, who had already inherited the Tyrwhitt baronetcy upon her husband's death in 1894.

 Descendants

 Through her third son Hugh, she was a grandmother to Gerald Tyrwhitt-Wilson, better known as Lord Berners, the composer, novelist, painter, and aesthete, upon whose death her husband's baronetcy became extinct.
 The barony, however, passed to her granddaughter, Vera, the eldest child of her fifth son, Rupert.

 Through her daughter Arden, she was a grandmother to Edward Knollys, 2nd Viscount Knollys, the Governor of Bermuda.

 Through her daughter Sybil, she was a grandmother to Wing Commander Vashon James Wheeler, a British Army and Royal Air Force officer who served as an infantry officer in both the First World War and the North Russia intervention, and then as a fighter and bomber pilot in the Second World War.